Whistler House Redesign

 2024

-I’m sharing my experience redesigning the Whistler House Museum website.
+I’m sharing my experience redesigning the Whistler House museum website.
 The goal was to create a fresh yet historically rich look that encourages more visitors.

 Project image